a2nt/silverstripe-webpack/README.md

 Checkout files at /app/ folder for details
 Take a look to https://github.com/a2nt/webpack-bootstrap-ui-kit.git for UI Kit details

+Note: I prefer using vanilla JS with minimal external dependecies to reach highter loading speed.
+There's no jQuery and no React, but it can be connected optionaly.

 # UI Demo

 Use UI Repository at https://github.com/a2nt/webpack-bootstrap-ui-kit.git to build static HTML files